Programming your Radio¶

 C:\Program Files\FRC Radio Configuration Utility

 Allow the program to make changes, if prompted¶

-If your computer is running Windows or Windows 7, a prompt may appear about allowing the configuration utility to make changes to the computer.
+If your computer is running Windows, a prompt may appear about allowing the configuration utility to make changes to the computer.
 Click Yes if the prompt appears.

 Select the network interface¶

 Use the pop-up window to select the which ethernet interface the configuration utility will use to communicate with the wireless bridge.
 On Windows machines, ethernet interfaces are typically named “Local Area Connection”.
 The configuration utility can not program a bridge over a wireless connection.